newtfire/newTutorials/ixml-xproc/README.md

           * Enter this command `chmod 775 xmlcalabash-app-3.0.0-alpha17.jar`.
       * If you enter `ls -lisa` again, you should now see the permissions look like this, with the `x` set for "executable":
           *  ` -rwxrwxr-x@ `
+    * Now you should be able to run the java file.
+Test if it works.
+This 'help' shell command will show you all the different commands available:
+          * `java -jar xmlcalabash-app-3.0.0-alpha1 help`